Confidentiality Notice

 Deepening divide between Veterans and new management could sabotage transformation.

-Mitigation: Advisory roles for departing leaders, transparent communication, celebrating wins from both factions, stay bonuses for critical Veterans.
+Mitigation: Advisory roles for departing leaders, transparent communication, celebrating both factions, stay bonuses.

 Organizational Dynamics